 Once the PR is submitted, the @niftools/blender-nif-plugin-review team is automatically notified and will start a discussion process.
-This can include ensuring the commit is beneficial to the project as a whole, is appropriately scoped, discuss any issues with the design, ensure all requirements are met.
+This can include ensuring the commit is beneficial to the project as a whole, is appropriately scoped, discuss any issues regarding the design, and ensuring all requirements are met.
 This is an iterative process; additional commits can be appended at any time based on PR discussion to the source branch and will be automatically included in the PR.